Flintshire (historic): Geography

-Flintshire is a maritime county bounded to the north by the Irish Sea, to the north-east by the Dee estuary, to the east by Cheshire and to the south and southwest by Denbighshire.
-The Maelor Saesneg is bounded on the north-west by Denbighshire, on the north-east by Cheshire, and on the south by Shropshire.
-A medium height range of hills, the Clwydian Range (part of the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty) run in southeast-northwest direction along the border between the main part of Flintshire and Denbighshire, almost reaching the sea near Prestatyn.
-The Offa's Dyke Path runs along the crest of these hills.
+Flintshire was a maritime county bounded to the north by the Irish Sea, to the north-east by the Dee estuary, to the east by Cheshire and to the south and southwest by Denbighshire.
+The Maelor Saesneg was bounded on the north-west by Denbighshire, on the north-east by Cheshire, and on the south by Shropshire.
+A medium height range of hills, the Clwydian Range (part of the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty) ran in southeast-northwest direction along the border between the main part of Flintshire and Denbighshire, almost reaching the sea near Prestatyn.
+The Offa's Dyke Path ran along the crest of these hills.

-The highest point in the historic county (county top) is found within these hills at Moel Famau, height 554.8 m, a notable viewpoint topped by the ruined remains of the Jubilee Tower, built in 1810 to commemorate the golden jubilee of King George III.
+The highest point in the historic county (county top) was found within these hills at Moel Famau, height 554.8 m, a notable viewpoint topped by the ruined remains of the Jubilee Tower, built in 1810 to commemorate the golden jubilee of King George III.

-Flintshire is the smallest historic county in Wales.
-The coast along the Dee estuary is heavily developed by industry and the north coast much developed for tourism.
-The Clwydian Mountains occupy much of the west of the county.
-The highest point is Moel Famau (1,820 feet / 554 metres).
-The chief towns are Buckley, Connah's Quay, Flint, Hawarden, Holywell, Mold, Queensferry, and Shotton.
-The main rivers are the Dee (the estuary of which forms much of the coast) and the Clwyd.
-The main industries are manufacturing of aircraft components (Airbus), engines (Toyota), paper (Shotton Paper), steel processing (Corus), agriculture and tourism.
+Flintshire was the smallest of what are now known as the historic counties in Wales.
+The coast along the Dee estuary was heavily developed by industry and the north coast much developed for tourism.
+The Clwydian Mountains occupied much of the west of the county.
+The highest point was Moel Famau (1,820 feet / 554 metres).
+The chief towns were Buckley, Connah's Quay, Flint, Hawarden, Holywell, Mold, Queensferry, and Shotton.
+The main rivers were the Dee (the estuary of which forms much of the coast) and the Clwyd.
+The main industries were manufacturing of aircraft components (Airbus), engines (Toyota), paper (Shotton Paper), steel processing (Corus), agriculture and tourism.

-Places of special interest include castles in Flint, Hawarden, Rhuddlan and Ewloe, Greenfield Valley, St. Winefride's Well in Holywell and Wepre Country Park, Connah's Quay.
+Places of special interest included castles in Flint, Hawarden, Rhuddlan and Ewloe, Greenfield Valley, St. Winefride's Well in Holywell and Wepre Country Park, in Connah's Quay.